lichuan0620/MachineLearningPractice/README.md

-# UCI-CS178-2016W
+# Machine Learning Practice Projects
-This repository contains the code I've written while self-studying the CS178 (UCI, Winter 2016) course.
-Some parts of the code was supporting materials downloaded from the course page.
+This repository contains the code I've written while self-studying machine learning.
+Some materials come from UCI CS178 course as well as some online courses.

 Please do not use my code for any purposes, especially if you are currently taking CS178.
-I did not take the course - I studied it myself; therefore, none of my work was graded or validated by the professor or anyone else.
+Just browsing my code would be considered cheating.
+Also, I did not take the course - I studied it myself; therefore, none of my work was graded or validated by the professor or anyone else.